JamesTwisleton/python/README.md

 # python

-A series of exercises to teach a total noob how to use Python.
+A series of exercises to teach a total noob how to use Python!

 ## Requirements